moulos-lab/better4u/02_longitudinal_gwas/WP3_longitudinalGWAS_toy_dataset_analysis_guidelines.md

 * Regular time intervals: please upload the zipped log files with the results of fitting the null model (`.fastGWA`) (containing estimates of heritability etc.).

-* Irregular time intervals: The scripts will generate output files gwas.bmi.chr*.txt, gwas.bmi.chr*.err.txt, gwas.weight.chr*.txt and gwas.bmi.chr*.err.txt, where * are the numbers 1...22.
-Please zip together all these files and upload to the WP3 google drive in the **BETTER4U > WPS > WP > Weight_BMI_change > Results** folder.
+* Irregular time intervals: The scripts will generate output files `..._modeling_...txt` and `..._varratio_...txt`.
+Please zip together all these files and upload to the WP3 Google drive in the **BETTER4U > WPS > WP > Weight_BMI_change > Results** folder.

 Please label the .zip file using the short name of your institution in the consortium listing.
 If using the R script for unrelated individuals, please report also the estimated ratio of the sampling noise to individual environmental noise (printed by the script).